Sexual Misconduct Policy

 - A person in a position of trust, authority and/or evaluative and supervisory control over another asking a minor or subordinate about his/her sex life

-- Sending a nude or partial-dress photo
+- Requesting or sending a nude or partial-dress photo

 - Exposing any participant to pornographic material likely to cause affront or alarm